KRFOSS/kali-docs/nethunter/installing-nethunter/index.md

 Now that your Android phone is ready, transfer the NetHunter image to it, reboot in recovery mode, and flash the zip on your phone.
 Once done, reboot and launch the NetHunter app to complete the setup!

 **IMPORTANT NOTE** for Android 10 & 11 users: Please update the NetHunter app from the NetHunter store after flashing NetHunter.
 Android 10 introduced "scoped storage" restrictions which prevents NetHunter from using the storage location we traditionally used to save configuration files.
 We are in the process of moving the location and implementing an import/export function but updating the app after flashing NetHunter provides a workaround that allows us to continue accessing the current storage location until the new features are implemented.

+## 6. The new way of installing NetHunter as Magisk module

+**IMPORTANT NOTE** for devices without disabled force encryption:
+- Use the same NetHunter installer zip file to install as a module in Magisk.
+- Recommended version: [Magisk v27000](https://github.com/topjohnwu/Magisk/releases/download/v27.0/Magisk-v27.0.apk) or older.
+- Keep the screen awake while installing, Android may kill the app with locked screen.
+- Reboot.